WCM-CS/Dash_AuthenticationPage/README.md

 # Dash_AuthenticationPage
-A basic user authentication page using the dash framework.
-The file uses a python module connecting to a MongoDB database.
+This file is a basic user authentication page using the dash framework.
+The file uses a Python module connecting to a MongoDB database for CRUd functionality.

-For additional functionality various HTML formatting would be created depending on the conditions set.
+For additional dashboard interface functionality, various HTML formatting would be created depending on the conditions set.

-Starting page beging the user authentication, then the next page being the query promt, then the third page returning a visualization.
+Starting page is the user authentication, then the next page should be the query prompt, then the third page returning a visualization of an interactive table or graph.